 It could be used to fund work such as:

 - converting a downstairs room to an accessible toilet or bathroom

 - making outside steps easier to use or installing ramps

-- adapting heating or lighting controls to make them easier to use.
+- improving central heating, or adapting heating or lighting controls to make them easier to use.